 As usual with Excel, there are a number of ways to do the same thing.
 To name a range you can highlight the area and then either:

-2. Go to the name box in the top left hand corner of the formula bar and type a name in the cell
+- Insert>Name>Define and then choose an appropriate title or 2.
+Go to the name box in the top left hand corner of the formula bar and type a name in the cell

 To confirm the region that the named range refers to, use the drop down Name Box and select the range of interest.